10/11/2016 § Leave a comment

 They don’t question what they read, they don’t look for additional primary sources, they don’t employ critical thinking.
 Am I supposed to be convinced by people who can’t employ critical thinking and can’t define their terms?
 Are they covertly trying to warn me of brain damage risks from divagating from my diet by showing me an example of addled cognition?
 What are they getting out of their argument?

 Me, I’m learning how not to argue.
 I’m learning about fallacious arguments, faulty premises, incorrect conclusions.
 I’m learning that my diet hasn’t hurt my critical thinking skills (but exercise might make them sharper).
 It’s as if people thought “hey, I eat food, therefore I’m an expert!”
 I don’t criticize people’s diets if they’re working for them and are different from mine, because I know the other person is not an immediate relative, has differing food intolerances and allergies and affinities from my own body’s.
 I wonder why they feel they need to challenge mine when mine’s working for me.

-If you’re going to challenge me on my way of eating without reading and understanding the pros and cons, and assume I’d never think critically nor read widely nor evaluate health claims, I can only assume it’s not my continued good health and maintained ideal weight you’re concerned about.
-It’s that you’re convinced I’m doing something wrong, and you require me to correct your thinking, but rather than ask me questions, you choose to regurgitate diet dogma somebody fed you long, long ago, and you require that I accept your premise what is good for your body is good for mine, and what you choose not to eat is bad for my body.
+If you’re going to challenge me on my way of eating without reading and understanding the pros and cons, and assume I’d never think critically nor read widely nor evaluate health claims or consult advice of at least one knowledgeable reliable physician before shifting my way of eating, I can only assume it’s not my continued good health and maintained ideal weight you’re concerned about.
+It’s that you’re convinced I’m doing something wrong, something that offends your sensitivities (sensibilities is the wrong word here), and you require me to correct your thinking, but rather than ask me questions, you choose to regurgitate diet dogma somebody fed you long, long ago, and you require that I accept your premise what is good for your body is good for mine, and what you choose not to eat is bad for my body.